apache/iotdb/docs/Development.md

 git remote add upstream git@github.com:apache/incubator-iotdb.git git fetch upstream git rebase upstream/master
+# or you can use `git pull --rebase upstream master` to replace the above two commands
 # resolve your conflicts
 # push codes to your branch
 ```